A Reference Document · The Language Firm

 Tool Spotlight Card

 The firm's internal per-tool governance assessment.
-Cards are not published; they are the firm's working instrument, used to produce the public-facing audits, briefings, and Watchlist findings that derive from them.
-Each card scores a tool across six governance policy signals, four operational fit categories, and 20 scored questions covering vendor support, staff training and change management, data handling transparency, and workflow fit.
+Cards are not published; they are the firm's working instrument, used to produce the public-facing audits, briefings, and findings that derive from them.
+Each card scores a tool across six governance policy signals, four operational fit categories, and 20 scored questions.
 Cards carry a decision label (Teacher-OK, Conditional, or Do Not Deploy) and a numerical score out of 20 corresponding to one of three recommendation bands.
-Cards are versioned (v1, v2, v3 …) and named in published audits by their version and date so that the evidence trail is reproducible.
+Cards are versioned and named in published audits by their version and date.

 Drift Audit

 A recurring practice in which each governance signal documented in a Tool Spotlight Card is checked against current primary sources as of a defined audit date.
-The audit does not re-score the tool or re-run the full operational fit assessment; it compares current signal status against the most recent card version and produces a drift category for each tool.
+The audit does not re-score the tool; it compares current signal status against the most recent card version and produces a drift category for each tool.

 Filing rotation